Cocoa bean: Consumption

-People around the world enjoy cocoa in many different forms, consuming more than 3 million tons of cocoa beans yearly.
+People around the world consume cocoa in many different forms, consuming more than 3 million tons of cocoa beans yearly.
 Once the cocoa beans have been harvested, fermented, dried and transported they are processed in several components.
 Processor grindings serve as the main metric for market analysis.
 Processing is the last phase in which consumption of the cocoa bean can be equitably compared to supply.
 After this step all the different components are sold across industries to many manufacturers of different types of products.

 Global market share for processing has remained stable, even as grindings increase to meet demand.
-One of the largest processing country by volume is the Netherlands, handling around 13% of global grindings.
+One of the largest processing countries by volume is the Netherlands, handling around 13% of global grindings.
 Europe and Russia as a whole handle about 38% of the processing market.
 Average year after year demand growth has been just over 3% since 2008.
 While Europe and North America are relatively stable markets, increasing household income in developing countries is the main reason of the stable demand growth.
 As demand is awaited to keep growing, supply growth may slow down due to changing weather conditions in the largest cocoa production areas.